 5.3 Purchaser Security.
 If the purchaser grants security over all of its assets (including purchased receivables) in favour of the providers of its funding, what formalities must the purchaser comply with in England & Wales to grant and perfect a security interest in purchased receivables governed by the laws of England & Wales and the related security?

-Although security may be taken over receivables by way of novation, attornment or (in the case of documentary receivables) pledge, security is most commonly taken over receivables by way of mortgage or charge.
+Although security may be taken over receivables by way of novation, attornment, pledge (in the case of documentary receivables) or by retention of title arrangements, security is most commonly taken over receivables by way of mortgage or charge.